Creating systems and processes is the key to freedom in both life and business … yikes, it sounds bloody boring, doesn’t it?

 - What part of these tasks do you hate specifically, can these become sub-tasks to be delegated to someone else?

-- Can you find someone that can replace you on these all together?
+- Can you find someone who can replace you on these all together?

 By creating processes around these tasks, you will be left with only the tasks you like to do.
 Magic!
 For me, this list is writing, design, content, product development.